-As of June 30, 2023, the Group had over 6.9 million membership accounts (without duplication) (as of June 30, 2022: over 5.9 million).
-During Fiscal Year 2023, the retail sales contributed by our members further increased to approximately 80% of our total retail sales.
+As of June 30, 2022, the Group had over 5.9 million membership accounts (without duplication) (as of June 30, 2021: over 4.9 million), including our more than 5.6 million subscribers (without duplication) on the WeChat platform (as of June 30, 2021: over 4.4 million).
+The proportion of the Group's digital members on the WeChat platform remained stable, being over 90% (as of June 30, 2021: over 90%).
+During Fiscal Year 2022, the retail sales contributed by our members remained stable, accounting for approximately 70% of our total retail sales.

-In Fiscal Year 2023, the number of active members accounts of the Group [note 1] (without duplication) was nearly 510,000 (Fiscal Year 2022: over 420,000).
-In Fiscal Year 2023, the number of active members accounts continued to increase stably as compared to Fiscal Year 2022.
+In Fiscal Year 2022, the number of active members accounts of the Group[note 1] (without duplication) was over 420,000 (Fiscal Year 2021: over 430,000), among these membership accounts, the number of WeChat active members accounts[note 2] (without duplication) was over 410,000 (Fiscal Year 2021: over 420,000).
+In Fiscal Year 2022, the number of active members accounts and the number of WeChat active members accounts slightly decreased compared with that in Fiscal Year 2021, which was mainly arising from the impact of the recurring pandemic in many provinces and regions in China in Fiscal Year 2022 on the retail industry.

-In Fiscal Year 2023, the number of membership accounts with annual purchases totaling over RMB5,000 was nearly 260,000 (Fiscal Year 2022: over 210,000), and the retail sales contributed by those membership accounts reached RMB3.54 billion (Fiscal Year 2022: RMB2.78 billion), contributing over 60% of the total retail sales from offline channels.
-In Fiscal Year 2023, members accounts with annual purchases totaling over RMB5,000 increased as compared with that in Fiscal Year 2022, mainly due to the preliminary results of the Group's initiatives to continue to strengthen its brand power and refine membership operation, enabling the loyalty of our top members to continue to increase.
+In Fiscal Year 2022, the number of membership accounts with annual purchases totaling over RMB5,000 was over 211,000 (Fiscal Year 2021: over 209,000), and the retail sales contributed by those membership accounts reached RMB2.78 billion (Fiscal Year 2021: RMB2.61 billion), accounting for over 40% of the total retail sales from offline channels.
+Among these membership accounts, the number of subscribers on our WeChat platform with annual purchases totaling over RMB5,000 was over 211,000 for Fiscal Year 2022 (Fiscal Year 2021: over 208,000).
+In Fiscal Year 2022, members accounts and WeChat members accounts with annual purchases totaling over RMB5,000 increased as compared with that in Fiscal Year 2021, mainly due to the preliminary results of the Group's initiatives to continue to strengthen its brand power, enabling the loyalty of our top members to continue to increase.